 The pfSense Store

-The pfSense Store allows you to get your hardware directly from the source behind the pfSense project!
-The hardware appliances in the pfSense store have been rigorously tested in large and small networked environments.
-By purchasing from the pfSense store, you are not only supporting the project, you are simplifying the process of selecting the right hardware for your needs.
-What's more, all hardware purchases from the store come bundled with one year of support for pfSense and the appliance.
+By purchasing from the pfSense Store, you are not only supporting the project, you are simplifying the process of selecting the right hardware for your needs.
+The hardware appliances in the pfSense Store have been tested and deployed in a wide range of large and small network environments.
+What's more, eligble hardware purchases from the store come bundled with one year of support for the pfSense software.

 Minimum Hardware Requirements

 The following outlines the minimum hardware requirements for pfSense 2.x.
 Note the minimum requirements are not suitable for all environments, see the Hardware Sizing Guidlines for more information.
 You may be able to get by with less than the minimum, but with less memory you may start swapping to disk, which will dramatically slow down your system.

 - Live CD

 - CD-ROM drive

 - USB flash drive or floppy drive to hold configuration file